Disclosures and subpoenas

 See Chapter 6 of the Federal Circuit and Family Court of Australia Rules to find out what sort of things you have to disclose.

-If your case has not settled (come to agreement) and you are preparing for trial, check that your disclosure statements are still current and complete.
+If your case has not settled (come to an agreement) and you are preparing for trial, check that your disclosure statements are still current and complete.
 You also need to promise the court that you have disclosed all relevant documents.

 However, you may be able to claim privilege against providing a copy of the letter.
-The privilege against producing information is because it is confidential communication between you and your lawyer (see Some important rules about evidence).
+The privilege against producing information is because it is confidential communication between you and your lawyer.
+See some important rules about evidence.

 Asking to see a document